Dhagash4/video-prediction/readme/INSTALL.md

 # Installation

-The code was tested on Ubuntu 20.04, with [Anaconda](https://www.anaconda.com/products/distribution) Python 3.9 and PyTorch.
+The code was tested on Ubuntu 20.04, with [Anaconda](https://www.anaconda.com/products/distribution) Python 3.9 and PyTorch 1.10.2.
 NVIDIA GPUs are needed for both training and testing.

 After installing Anaconda: